vmware-tanzu/vm-operator/docs/ref/api/v1alpha3.md

-Please also note, when creating a new VirtualMachine, if this field and spec.imageName are both non-empty, then they must refer to the same resource or an error is returned. |
+Please also note, when creating a new VirtualMachine, if this field and spec.imageName are both non-empty, then they must refer to the same resource or an error is returned.

+Please note, this field *may* be empty if the VM was imported instead of deployed by VM Operator.
+An imported VirtualMachine resource references an existing VM on the underlying platform that was not deployed from a VM image. |
 | `imageName` _string_ | ImageName describes the name of the image resource used to deploy this
 VM.